Pat Summerall: Broadcasting career

 In the early 1960s, Summerall was the morning host on WCBS (AM) radio in New York City.
 He left the job when WINS went all-news in 1965.
 He also co-hosted the syndicated NFL Films series This Week in Pro Football in the late 1960s and early 1970s.
 Summerall was also associated with a production company in Dallas from about 1998 through 2005 which was called Pat Summerall Productions.
 He was featured in and hosted various production shows, such as Summerall Success Stories and Champions of Industry.
 These qualified production segments would air on the Fox News Channel and later, CNN Headline News.

 During the mid-1990s, Summerall hosted the "Summerall-Aikman" Cowboys report with quarterback Troy Aikman.
 Summerall served as the host of Sports Stars of Tomorrow and Future Phenoms, two nationally syndicated high school sports shows based out of Fort Worth, Texas.
-Following their dismissal of announcer Harry Caray in 1969, the St. Louis Cardinals baseball team considered hiring Summerall to be their new radio voice.

 CBS Sports

 NFL

 After retiring from football, Summerall was hired by CBS Sports in 1962 to work as a color commentator on the network's NFL coverage.
 CBS initially paired Summerall with Chris Schenkel on Giants games; three years later he shifted to working with Jim Gibbons on Washington Redskins games.
 In 1968, after CBS abandoned the practice of assigning dedicated announcing crews to particular NFL teams, Summerall ascended to the network's lead national crew, pairing with Jack Buck and then Ray Scott.
 For the postgame coverage of the very first Super Bowl at the end of the 1966 season (which was simulcast by CBS and NBC), the trophy presentation ceremony was handled by CBS' Summerall (who worked as a reporter, while CBS' game coverage was called by Ray Scott, Jack Whitaker and Frank Gifford) and NBC's George Ratterman.

 In 1969, Summerall took part in NBC's coverage of Super Bowl III.
-NBC used Summerall to provide an "NFL perspective" on the coverage.
-This was due in part to the fact that NBC was at the time, the network television provider of the American Football League (whereas CBS was the network television provider for the pre-merger National Football League).
-In return, for CBS Radio's coverage of Super Bowls I, II and IV, they used Tom Hedrick, normally the radio voice of the Kansas City Chiefs, to provide an "AFL perspective" for their coverage.
+NBC used Summerall to provide an "NFL perspective" on the coverage, as in those pre-merger days NBC was the network television provider of the American Football League (while CBS was the network television provider for the National Football League).
+In return, CBS Radio's coverage of Super Bowls I, II and IV, used Tom Hedrick, normally the radio voice of the Kansas City Chiefs, to provide an "AFL perspective" for its coverage.

-Midway through the 1974 NFL season, CBS shifted Summerall from color to play-by-play.
-The network's #1 NFL crew now consisted of Summerall and analyst Tom Brookshier (with whom he had previously worked on This Week in Pro Football).
-The Summerall-Brookshier duo worked three Super Bowls (X, XII, and XIV) together.
+Midway through the 1974 NFL season, CBS shifted Summerall from color to play-by-play on the network's #1 NFL crew, alongside analyst Tom Brookshier (with whom he had previously worked on This Week in Pro Football).
+The Summerall-Brookshier duo worked Super Bowls X, XII, and XIV together.
 Summerall, Brookshier, NFL on CBS producer Bob Wussler, and Miami Dolphins owner Joe Robbie appeared as themselves during the 1977 film Black Sunday, which was filmed on location at the Orange Bowl in Miami during Super Bowl X.